Silk FAQs

 If the blazer or jacket is intended for occasional or special-occasion wear, any type of silk lining is generally suitable without concern.
 However, for everyday use with frequent fabric friction, it is important to carefully select the appropriate silk lining to ensure durability.

-If you have any questions or need assistance in choosing the right silk lining, please contact the friendly customer service team at JB Silks.
-We are happy to help you make the best decision for your project.
+If you have any questions or need assistance in choosing the right silk lining, please contact the JB Silks customer service team at info@jbsilks.com.

 Is silk difficult to sew?